5 Stocks To Watch For June 29, 2021

 Choosing the best broker is an important part of being a successful trader or investor

-- Herman Miller, Inc. (NASDAQ: MLHR) reported better-than-expected results for its fourth quarter.
-However, the company issued weak earnings forecast for the current quarter.
-Herman Miller shares dropped 4% to $46.05 in the after-hours trading session.
+- Barnes & Noble Education Inc (NYSE: BNED) posted downbeat results for its fourth quarter on Tuesday.
+Barnes & Noble Education shares fell 1.4% to $8.55 in the after-hours trading session.

-- Analysts expect Enerpac Tool Group Corp (NYSE: EPAC) to report quarterly earnings at $0.18 per share on revenue of $137.44 million before the opening bell.
-Enerpac Tool shares gained 2.7% to close at $25.75 on Monday.
+- Analysts expect Micron Technology, Inc. (NASDAQ: MU) to post quarterly earnings at $1.71 per share on revenue of $7.23 billion after the closing bell.
+Micron shares gained 0.6% to $83.40 in after-hours trading.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.